Kudoz

 Jay was in one of the first cohorts of Kudoz.
 He and his support worker Brad are sharing how Jay benefitted.

-The recollection videos are used for regular reflection.
+Recollection videos are used for reflection.
 They also give Hosts an idea of the interests and capabilities of a Kudoer, and they serve as a portfolio for potential employment.

-Kudoers are regularly invited to reflect on experiences and update their interest.
-The profile page makes changes visible over time and allows for feedback between Hosts and Kudoers and impact evaluation.
+Kudoers are regularly invited to reflect on experiences and update their interests.
+The profile page makes changes visible over time.

 Mobile app: experience recollection

-A mobile app supports Kudoers to be independent by setting reminders to get to experiences.
-The app also supports recollection of experiences as it prompts Kudoers to take several photos during the experience and record a ‘voice over’ afterwards.
-Voiceover and photos are compiled into a movie, uploaded to a Kudoer’s profile page.
+A mobile app supports Kudoers to be independent by setting reminders for experiences.
+The app supports recollection of experiences as it prompts Kudoers to take photos and record a ‘voice over’ explaination.
+These are compiled into a movie, uploaded to a Kudoer’s profile page.

 Development & implementation